talktobrent/holbertonschool-low_level_programming/0x17-dynamic_libraries/README.md

 </ul>
 <p>Your posts should have examples and at least one picture, at the top.
 Publish your blog post on Medium or LinkedIn, and share it at least on Twitter and LinkedIn.</p>
-<p>When done, please add all urls below (blog post, tweet, etc.)</p>
-<p>Please, remember that these blogs must be written in English to further your technical ability in a variety of settings</p>
   <h3>
     3. Let&#39;s call C functions from Python
   </h3>